smartcontractkit/external-adapters-js/packages/composites/savax-price/README.md

 # Chainlink Savax-price Composite Adapter

-This External Adapter pulls the price of `USD/sAVAX`.
-It exists as a composite EA as
+This External Adapter pulls the price of `USD/sAVAX` from the Avalanche network.
+It exists as a composite EA as it derives the price using the Token Allocation EA.

 ## Configuration